 However, at the initial stage, Apple noted that there are still a few features that are currently not end-to-end encrypted such as backup, Calendars, Contacts, iCloud drives, Notes, Photos, Reminders, Siri Shortcuts, Voice Memos, and Wallet passes.

 Apple did not make any announcements about the changes.
 As a result, it’s conceivable that the documentation was updated incorrectly and has since been fixed.
 Because iCloud synced bookmarks between a user’s devices, end-to-end encryption would have increased security.
-End-to-end encryption, according to Apple’s documentation, provides “the highest level of data protection.”
+According to Apple’s documentation, end-to-end encryption provides “the highest level of data protection.”

-Apple, like all big tech businesses, has been under constant pressure to abandon end-to-end encryption and provide governments and law enforcement complete access to all data.
+Like all big tech businesses, Apple has been under constant pressure to abandon end-to-end encryption and provide governments and law enforcement complete access to all data.

 Safari is an Apple graphical web browser that is based mostly on open-source software assets, most notably WebKit.
 It first appeared in Mac OS X Panther in 2003 and was later added to the iPhone and iPod Touch in 2007 with iPhone OS.